severdia/shakespeare-obsidian/scripts_source/markdown/The Merry Wives of Windsor/Act 1, Scene 4.md

 **QUICK.**
 ==1==What, John Rugby!
 *(Enter John Rugby.)*
 ==2==I pray thee go to the casement, and see if you can see my master, Master Doctor Caius, coming.
-If he do, i’ faith, and find any body in the house, here will be an old abusing of God’s patience and the King’s English.
+If he do, i’faith, and find any body in the house, here will be an old abusing of God’s patience and the King’s English.

 **RUG.**
 ==3==I’ll go watch.